romeok1f/asm/Windows/ReadMe.txt

+if the lptest.exe is able to use large pages you should see something like this upon setting the hash

+asmFishW_2016-08-21_base
+setoption name hash value 16
+info string hash set to 16 MiB large page min 2048 KiB

+if the lptest.exe is not able large pages you should see something like this upon setting the hash

+asmFishW_2016-08-21_base
+setoption name hash value 16
+info string hash set to 16 MiB no large pages

 In an effort to reduce size, previous versions of asmFish are now in my asmFishBuilds repo.

 If you observe a crash in asmFish, please raise an issue here and give me the following information: